Veterinary Technician Schools in New Jersey (NJ)

 Camden County College of Blackwood also offers a CVTEA-accredited associate of applied science (AAS) degree in veterinary nursing.
 As a fairly competitive program, students must complete prerequisites with a “C” grade or higher, and complete an application before they can begin taking vet tech coursework.

-This program involves a rigorous combination of 300 hours of practical clinical education and courses such as small animal nursing; microbiology; hematology; veterinary pharmacology; farm animal nursing; pathology for veterinary technicians; radiology for veterinary technicians; animal anatomy and physiology; veterinary dental techniques; and parasitology.
-The program comprises 69 credits.
+This program comprises 69 credits and involves a rigorous combination of 300 hours of practical clinical education and courses such as small animal nursing, microbiology, hematology, veterinary pharmacology, farm animal nursing, pathology for veterinary technicians, radiology for veterinary technicians, animal anatomy and physiology, veterinary dental techniques, and parasitology.

 Camden County College seeks to prepare students for work in teaching hospitals, small animal clinics, veterinary offices, and exotic practices.
-Between 2020 and 2023, 71 percent of Camden’s graduates passed the VTNE on their first attempt.
+71.05 percent of Camden’s graduates passed the VTNE on their first attempt between 2020 and 2023.

 • Location: Blackwood, NJ